I have questions about using Wi-Fi Calling

 Why do I need to input an emergency address when setting up Wi-Fi Calling?

-Emergency support is different when you are connected to a Wi-Fi network.
-Emergency personnel are not able to track your location when you call using Wi-Fi Calling.
-If you are unable to verbally communicate your location, help will be dispatched to the address in your device settings.
+Emergency personnel can’t track your location when you call using Wi-Fi Calling.
+If you cannot verbally communicate your location, help will be dispatched to the address in your device settings.
 It is important that you update this address to reflect your most up-to-date whereabouts when you use Wi-Fi Calling.

 How do I know that I am able to make a Wi-Fi call?